-A clean water diversion system will be constructed to divert runoff from a clean water catchment that is located to the south of the pit.
-The system will be constructed along the southern and western edges of the final pit extent.
-Due to topographic constraints, the channel will be established on one of the upper benches within the quarry and will permanently divert clean water around the pit.
+A clean water diversion system will be constructed to divert runoff from a clean water catchment that is located to the south of the pit into Clean Water Dam 2.
+The system utilises a staging pond in an existing natural drainage line above the quarry void to convey water via a lay-flat pipe around the final pit limit to Clean Water Dam 2.

-The diversion system will be designed to minimise soil loss during high rainfall events and will be protected with rock as necessary as described in Section 4.2.
 The system will be inspected monthly or following heavy rain and any areas of scour will be repaired.